TLX542/limbus_auto_play/readme.md

 4. **Configure settings** (optional) - Edit `settings.ini` to customize detection parameters

 ### Running the Script
-1. Ensure `winrate.pyw` and `settings.ini` are in the same folder
+1. Ensure `winrate.py` and `settings.ini` are in the same folder
-2. Double-click `winrate.pyw` to start the auto player
+2. Double-click `winrate.py` to start the auto player
 3. The script will load settings from `settings.ini` and display the configuration
 4. When detected, it will automatically:
    - Click the Win Rate button